Q: Describe what you publish in 25 characters or less.

 Q: How much do you edit an accepted piece prior to publication?

 A: We proofread, may suggest some edits, and we give the author's final approval over their work before we send off to the publisher.
-Often formatting with poetry can get messed up so it's something that we believe in to allow the creatives to see that their work has not been tarnished.
+Often formatting with poetry can get messed up so it's something that we believe in to allow the creatives to see that their work has not been tarnished and is published as they intended.

 Q: Do you nominate work you've published for any national or international awards?